-We now turn to the detailed study of the equilibria in the three games.
+From now on the presence of a common leader is always assumed, so each group considers the proposals by their group leader and by the common leader.
 We study the three extensive form games defined in Section 2 in the following order: (1) the group leaders move first, then the common leader; (2) all leaders move simultaneously; and finally (3) the common leader moves first, then the group leaders.
+For ease of exposition we start working under the assumption that the common leader's punishment is not too low, specifically that $Q > |\lambda + \xi|$ .
+The case of low Q is analyzed and discussed in Section 4.5.